Rhinoplasty to Fix a Broken Nose

 Most broken noses can however be taken care of at home without further treatment.
 If the skin and septum are intact and the nose is not out of position, even if the bones are broken, rest and gentle care may be all that is required.

 However, a broken displaced nose will need further treatment.
 Often the crooked nasal bones can be straightened in the office with local anesthesia.
 A splint placed on the nose after the procedure will keep the bones from shifting out of place.
 This procedure must be done within two weeks of the injury, before the broken bones set in their altered position.

 After two weeks, if the nose is deviated, repair needs to wait about three to six months for the bones to set in their new position and for swelling to go down.
 Surgery at this point can address straightening the nasal deviation, breathing problems, or changing the appearance of the nose.
 Reconstructive plastic surgery can restore the nose to the way it was before the accident but should you desire, changing the appearance of the nose, a rhinoplasty, can also be performed.

 Recovery after a rhinoplasty can take several weeks depending on the complexity of the procedure.
 Swelling of the nose starts to go down after several days and bruising around the eyes diminishes over several weeks.
 A splint remains in place approximately a week to stabilize the new configuration.

 If you have suffered a broken nose and are not pleased with the appearance and/or have breathing problems since the trauma, contact our plastic surgery office in Bellevue.
-Surgery can have a functional component, covered by insurance, to improve nasal airway breathing, as well as a cosmetic component to enhance cosmetic appearance.
 A septorhinoplasty can make a world of difference in aesthetic appearance and ease of breathing.